Who We Are

 Who We Work For

 The Wyoming Governor's Council on Developmental Disabilities advocates for the independence and inclusion of people with developmental disabilities in Wyoming.
-What is a developmental disability?

 Under state law, a developmental disability is defined as a list of conditions: brain injury, cerebral palsy, epilepsy, autism, Prader-Willi syndrome and/or intellectual disability.
 The condition must be permanent.
 Because the Council is funded in part by the federal government, it uses the federal definition of developmental disability.
 The federal definition is based on the level of need, not the underlying condition.
 Under federal law, a developmental disability is a severe, chronic disability caused by a mental or physical impairment, or both.
 The impairment must: